SkillsUnion/tamkeen-cloud/intro-cloud-and-aws/aws-prerequisites-account-setup.md

 - **Phone Number**: This phone number may be required for account ownership confirmation, and it should be ensured that calls can be received at this number.

 - **Multi-Factor Authentication (MFA) Device**: To enhance the security of AWS resources, multi-factor authentication (MFA) should be enabled for the root user account.
 In addition to regular sign-in credentials, secondary authentication is required when MFA is activated, providing an additional security layer.
-Further details regarding MFA can be found in the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html#id_credentials_mfa-what-is-mfa).
+Further details regarding MFA can be found in the <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html#id_credentials_mfa-what-is-mfa" target="_blank">IAM User Guide</a>.

 - **AWS Support Plan**: A support plan must be chosen during the account creation process.
-Information on the available plans can be found in the [Compare AWS Support Plans](https://aws.amazon.com/premiumsupport/plans/) documentation.
+Information on the available plans can be found in the <a href="https://aws.amazon.com/premiumsupport/plans/" target="_blank">Compare AWS Support Plans</a> documentation.

 ## AWS Organizations